Search

 As long as the student is considered a dependent of the parent for financial-aid purposes, the parent does have to report stock options on line...

-What happens to my stock options if I die before I exercise them?
+What would happen to my vested stock options if I were to die before exercising them?

-Is my spouse entitled to part of my stock options and other stock grants upon our divorce?
+Is my spouse entitled to part of my stock options, restricted stock, and other equity grants upon our divorce?

-While there are some general trends, the treatment of stock options and other stock grants in divorce is far from similar in all states.
+While there are some general trends, the treatment of stock options, restricted stock, and other equity awards in divorce is far from similar in all states.
 In general, the outcome depends on four factors...

 What happens to my stock grants if I become temporarily disabled?